ungive/discord-music-presence/PRIVACY.md

 ## Which Media Metadata is shared by default?

-By default, the application will only share Media Metadata from applications that have been whitelisted by the developer of the Software.
+By default, the Software will only share Media Metadata from applications that have been whitelisted by the developer of the Software.
 That means not all Media Metadata is shared by default, but only that of a predefined set of applications.